 Activities within this program area consist primarily in the placement and biweekly inspection of yellow-sticky panel traps.
-The County currently performs a base level of GWSS trapping utilizing existing staff, some of which is year-around at high-risk nursery/landscape facilities.
+The County currently performs a base level of GWSS trapping utilizing existing and extra help staff, some of which is year-around at high-risk nursery/landscape facilities.
 The Agricultural Commissioner is dedicated to placing and inspecting GWSS traps, particularly in areas located in high-risk locations.
-In FY23/24, Agricultural Commissioner staff placed and monitored 1,130 GWSS traps in vineyard, urban, nursery, and other high-risk areas, as part of a program paid for by CDFA and county funds.
-District funds will now cover the vineyard trapping program in FY 24/25.
+In FY24/25, Agricultural Commissioner staff placed and monitored 1,339 GWSS traps in vineyard, urban, nursery, and other high-risk areas, as part of a program paid for by CDFA and county funds.
+District funds will cover the vineyard trapping program in FY 25/26, and CDFA will fund trapping in high-risk nursery/landscape facilities and seasonal trapping in residential areas.